stungeye/Learning-Android-Development/README.md

 * The unknown host IOException I was getting on Friday was due to the Android emulator not being properly connected to the internet.
 For some reason I had to go into the emulated device settings and complete the Wifi setup process.
 This solved the problem with the code, but also points to the fact that I should be checking for connectivity before trying to load any URLs.

-* I've now got a single RSS feed loading and I'm displaying all the feed titles within a ListView activity.
+* I've now got a si ngle RSS feed loading and I'm displaying all the feed titles within a ListView activity.
 The odd thing with the ListView is that it doesn't show an appbar.
 Turns out that in AppCompact mode I need to use a AppCompact Activity and have it load up a ListView Fragment instead.
 [See Related Stack Overflow Question](https://stackoverflow.com/questions/20524008/combining-listactivity-and-actionbaractivity/20528156)

+**2018-02-27** - Continuing work on the RSS assignment

+* The ListView Fragment worked really nicely.
+I also added a progress spinner when loading the feed.
+At first I used a `ProgressDialog` but then I realized that it's been deprecated.
+So now I'm just turning on the built in spinner for the listview by using `setListShow(false)`.

+* I also added a check for network connectivity:

+      private boolean isNetworkConnected() {
+        ConnectivityManager cm = (ConnectivityManager) this.getSystemService(Context.CONNECTIVITY_SERVICE);
+        NetworkInfo activeNetwork = cm.getActiveNetworkInfo();
+        return activeNetwork != null && activeNetwork.isConnected();
+      }

+* I've got the feed items loading up in a `WebView` on click.
+Working nicely.
+Now I have to work on a main list view for where the user can select amongst multiple feeds.
+I also want better exception handling throughout the app.
+A custom list item for feeds that include images might be nice too.
+A progress bar would be nice when loading the webview too.